-If we could pinpoint the easiest way to repair your credit and break it down into its simplest terms, it all boils down to one key aspect: disputing errors that have appeared on your reports.
-These errors crop up on reports too often.
+If we could pinpoint the easiest way to repair your credit, it all boils down to one key aspect.
+Disputing errors on your credit reports.
+These errors crop up all too often.
 While different studies have produced varying results, some studies have placed the error rate as high as 80%.
-That means it’s more than likely that your credit report has an error on it, and errors can only be one thing: bad, bad, bad (OK, that was three things, but they’re all the same).
+That means it’s more than likely that your credit report has an error on it, and errors can only mean one thing.
+Bad, bad, bad (OK, that was three things, but they’re all the same).

 So how do you get those errors off of your report?
-You dispute them, with whichever company filed them with the credit bureau in the first place.
+You dispute them with the company that filed them in the first place.
 Of course disputing an error might sound a lot easier than it actually is.
 In most cases, the reporting companies have at least some evidence to back up their claims, though in some way or another, that evidence is wrong.
 To counter it however, you need evidence of your own that proves your side of the story (and there are always two sides aren’t there?).

-In this section, we will provide you with a comprehensive tutorial on how to go about disputing errors on your credit report, whether you’re using a credit repair agency, or going it alone.
+In this section, we will provide you with a comprehensive tutorial on how to go about disputing errors on your credit report.
+This will help you whether you’re using a credit repair agency or doing it yourself.
 Let’s begin the journey of wiping those errors from your credit report once and for all.

 You can have a free report sent out to you once per year from each of the agencies, and from there, begin the process of finding errors located on your reports.

 While you’ll need to acquire all of your credit reports at the same time initially, it’s a good idea to stagger when you receive your reports afterwards.
 You can get one free report annually from each of the agencies, and they will generally contain the same information.
-So it’s wise to receive one report every four months to keep yourself as up-to-date as possible on your credit report situation, and monitor what is being added to your files.
+So it’s wise to receive one report every four months to keep yourself as up-to-date as possible and monitor what is being added to your files.

 U.S Credit Bureau Agencies and Contact Information: